Arianny Celeste Suns Her Buns In Peachy Pic And Sets Instagram On Fire

 “You have yourself a great week too,” another offered.

 Earlier, in her Instagram story, Celeste revealed that she needed some laughing gas when she posted a picture of herself in a dental chair while a dentist prepared to do some work on her mouth.
-So far she hasn’t updated fans about the procedure, but since she posted the recent bikini picture, most likely everything went reasonably smoothly.
+So far, she hasn’t updated fans about the procedure, but since she posted the recent bikini picture, it’s safe to say everything went reasonably smoothly.

 The Inquisitr previously reported on Celeste’s metallic blue bikini set Instagram on fire a couple of weeks ago as she kneeled atop a bed during a trip to Hawaii.